Directors Liabilities – Can a director remain liable for company debts in liquidation?

 - If the Pensions Regulator served a contribution notice to the director under section 75 of the Pensions Act 1995;

-- party to, knowingly carrying on the business with the purpose to defraud creditors or persons;
+- Party to, intentionally, carry on the business with the purpose to defraud creditors or persons;

 - For damages, when a director fraudulently or negligently misrepresents when negotiating a contract with a third party;

 - A director of a failed liquidated company and set a new company operating with the same or similar name within 12 months after liquidation;

-- making a false statement as to the affairs of the company deceiving shareholders or the companies creditors;
+- Making a false statement as to the affairs of the company deceiving shareholders or the company creditors;

 - Failing to make clear they contract not personally, but as an agent of the company;

 - Or acting as a director while trading wrongfully or trading fraudulently under the Insolvency Act, 1986.

 The stakeholders of a ‘limited’ company remain not personally liable (as shareholders) for the company’s liabilities.
 As shareholders, their only obligation is to pay the company any unpaid money on their shares if asked.
 However, members holding office may become personally liable as a director, not as a shareholder, under the circumstances detailed above.

 Disqualification and Directors Liabilities

 A disqualification order may expose you to director’s liabilities as it will ban an individual from acting as a director of a company, for a maximum period up to 15 years.
 Therefore, if you then breach the ban, you will then have committed a criminal offence.
 Thus, you then potentially expose yourself to a term in prison and or a fine.
 Additionally, you then may be held liable for any unpaid debts of the company.

 A director’s disqualification follows an investigation into the operation of the company.
 Therefore, you may be accused of misconduct, unfitness, sharing in wrongful trading and other grounds.